moisesrj97/trullo/README.md

 Trullo is based of React, using Redux for state management, SASS for styling and localStorage as the main storage.

+Other packages used are:
+* uuid
+* react-beatifull-dnd

 Made with 💚 by MoisesRj97.